Pinsplash/halflife2chaos/README.md

 8. Go to [twitch dev apps](https://dev.twitch.tv/console/apps) and register a new app.
 9. The name can be anything.
 In "OAuth Redirect URLs" put `http://localhost:17563`.
 The Category should be Game Integration.
 10. Press 'Manage' on your newly created app.
 11. Copy 'Client ID', create a new secret, and copy 'Client Secret'.
-Both of these strings will need to be remembered.
+Both of these will need to be remembered, so you may want to keep a note of them somewhere on your computer.
 12. In OBS, create a new text source.
 13. Open Tools -> Scripts -> Python Settings.
 Change the Install Path to the folder where Python 3.10 is installed.
 If you allowed it to install to it's default place, this should be `C:/Users/___/AppData/Local/Programs/Python/Python310`.
 Replace `___` with your Windows user name.
 You can find what the name is by simply looking in `C:/Users`.
 If set correctly, it should say "Loaded Python Version: 3.10".
 14. Click on "Scripts", click the `+` button, and select `twitch_integration.py` from the `twitch-integration` folder you extracted before.